Climbing and hiking at Flørli

 - Waterproof jacket and pants if rain

-- Extra pullover for cold days and to changing after the trip.
+- Extra pullover for cold days and to change in to after the trip.